Cerberus shows interest in troubled Alitalia - FT

 Cerberus has also offered to “step in” to get a “head start” on reorganising Alitalia without charging any fee, even before making its investment, the newspaper said.

-Alitalia could not be immediately reached for comment outside regular business hours.
+Alitalia and Cerberus Capital Management could not be immediately reached for comment outside regular business hours.